VyasRSrinivasan/stock-market-prediction/README.md

 **Mean return per state** — The average daily return observed in each state historically.

-**Simulated price path** — A sequence of prices starting from today's price, projected forward day by day using random state transitions.
+**Simulated price path** — A sequence of prices starting from today's closing price, projected forward day by day using random state transitions.

+**Simulated high / low** — The maximum and minimum prices reached during the simulated path, shown as dashed reference lines on the chart and as metric cards.

+**AI Analysis** *(optional)* — A 3–5 paragraph summary written by Claude that interprets the model output in light of recent news.
+A Sources section lists the news articles used.

 ---